gcc-mirror/gcc/gcc/config/rx/rx.md

 ;; This code iterator is used for sign- and zero- extensions.
 (define_mode_iterator small_int_modes [(HI "") (QI "")])

-;; We do not handle DFmode here because by default it is ;; the same as SFmode, and if -m64bit-doubles is active ;; then all operations on doubles have to be handled by ;; library functions.
+;; We do not handle DFmode here because it is either ;; the same as SFmode, or if -m64bit-doubles is active ;; then all operations on doubles have to be handled by ;; library functions.
 (define_mode_iterator register_modes